mess110/ki/README.md

 This will create the folder *todo* containing a bare bones ki application.
 Your app will look [like this](https://github.com/mess110/ki/tree/master/spec/examples/base).

+App directory structure:

+* public/
+  * javascripts/
+  * stylesheets/
+* views/
+* app.rb
+* config.yml

+The entry point for the app is *app.rb*.
+You will add most of your code there.
+Views are in the *views* folder and you can find some database info in *config.yml*.

 ```shell
 cd todo
 bundle